How to Plant and Grow Broccoli Rabe (Rapini)

 A close up horizontal image of a hand from the left of the frame holding a leaf suffering from alternaria leaf spot.

-To prevent your plants from becoming host to these fungi, be sure to provide adequate spacing between plants, encouraging good air circulation.
+To prevent infection, provide adequate spacing between plants and encourage good air circulation.

 Also, rather than watering your crop with a sprinkler, water close to the surface of the soil instead.